dataArtisans/flink-training-web/web/exercises/mailStats.md

 permalink: /exercises/mailstats.html
 ---

-The task of the "Mail Stats" exercise is to count for each unique combination of email address and month the number of emails in the archive of the Flink development mailing list.
+The task of the "Mail Stats" exercise is to count the number of emails in the archive of the Flink development mailing list for each unique combination of email address and month.

 ### Input Data

-This exercise uses the [mail data set](/exercises/trainingData.html) that was extracted from the Apache Flink development mailing list archive.
-The data set consists of email records with seven fields
+This exercise uses the [Mail Data Set](/exercises/mailData.html) which was extracted from the Apache Flink development mailing list archive.
+The data set contains of email records with seven fields

 ~~~
 UniqueMID    : String // a unique message id